ciena-frost/bunsen-tutorial/README.md

 This error is because the model is expected to be valid JSON Schema.
 This tutorial is not going to go into what JSON Schema is but [here](http://spacetelescope.github.io/understanding-json-schema/) is a good place to go if you need to learn more about it.

-Lets go ahead and update our model to be valid JSON schema for representing our signup form:
+Let's go ahead and update our model to be valid JSON schema for representing our sign up form:

 *app/controllers/signup.js*